Italian Australian Foundation Peggy Guggenheim Internship

 * Italian descent is defined as being able to trace Italian ancestry within three generations on at least one side of the family.

 PLEASE NOTE: this is the total amount of the scholarship.
 The University pays the internship fee directly to the museum from this amount.
 The amount received by the recipient is dependent on current exchange rate.
-Part time students are also subject to tax as per the Australian Taxation Office policy.
+Part-time student scholarship payments are assessed as taxable income by the Australian Taxation Office.

 Applicants must be conversationally competent in Italian.
 Preference will be given to applicants in their early postgraduate years and to those who have an interest in Italian art.